Table of contents

 3. Simplified conflict resolution

 Smaller, incremental changes inherently reduce the likelihood of conflicts, and when conflicts do occur, they are more straightforward to resolve.
 This means less time spent untangling complex merges and more time dedicated to building new features.
 Stacked diffs provide developers with the clarity and control needed to handle conflicts efficiently, leading to a smoother development process.
-Plus, Diamond provides clarity and context-aware feedback, making merges more straightforward and less time-consuming.

 4. Better traceability and accountability

 Stacked PRs create a clear, detailed record of each incremental change, making it easy to trace the origin and intent behind every modification.
 This transparency not only creates accountability within the team but also simplifies debugging and knowledge sharing.
 Teams can maintain a strong audit trail while fostering trust and alignment in their workflows.
-Diamond's detailed AI analysis further enriches these insights, helping developers understand the broader impact of changes within the codebase.

 5. Full utilization of modern tools

 Designed specifically to manage stacked diffs, Graphite simplifies workflows, automates repetitive tasks, and ensures the review process is as seamless as possible.
 By leveraging its advanced capabilities and Diamond, developers are freed from manual tasks so they can focus on writing high-quality code.
-Diamond integrates seamlessly into GitHub repositories, providing instant, codebase-aware feedback that eliminates review bottlenecks.

 6. Practical implementation

 Stacked PRs enable teams to break features into discrete backend, API, and UI components, allowing each to be developed, tested, and reviewed independently.
 This layered approach reduces integration risks, accelerates deployment timelines, and ensures every part of the feature is fully optimized before release.
-The Graphite Merge Queue automatically organizes and processes pull requests, ensuring that your main branch remains stable and up-to-date.

 7. Scalability

 As projects grow, so does the challenge of managing increasingly complex codebases.
 Stacked diffs offer a scalable solution by keeping changes modular and organized, reducing the chaos of large-scale updates.
 This structure supports smooth collaboration across growing teams and evolving projects.
-Diamond's ability to provide context-aware feedback ensures that even as codebases expand, code quality remains high.

-8. Minimized Technical Debt
+8. Minimized technical debt

 Frequent, incremental updates enabled by stacked PRs naturally address technical debt as part of the development process.
 Diamond's codebase-aware AI further helps in proactively identifying and resolving potential technical debt issues before they accumulate, ensuring cleaner, maintainable codebases.